 The tasks envisioned for phase 2 of the MOLOC project are therefore the following:

-5.a.
-As part of a permanent laboratory: support for organizing an annual regional inter-higher education workshop / event with the interaction of territories and professionals on the themes of Habiter 2030
+As part of a permanent laboratory:

+- coordinate a “real” construction site together with stakeholders to test solutions developed by Habiter 2030 during the contest

+- support to organize a regional and annual workshop/event between schools with stakeholders on Habiter 2030 topics

 5.b.
 As part of demonstration: help in pooling the results of construction sites by different partners and in the dissemination and animation of co-design workshops to move towards massification.